Best Seattle Zoos and Aquariums

 Cougar Mountain Zoo is another one of the Seattle zoos home to more than 17 birds and mammal species.
 They include Emu, Macaws, Cranes, Alpacas, Tigers, and Cougars.
 The normal zoo exhibits are open from Month of January to November, and a special reindeer festival takes place during December.
 The general admission fee is around $16, including the zoo experience and a Bronze Statue Collection.
 Metro bus number 271, which is en route to University District Bellevue, passes from Cougar Mountain Zoo.

 Seattle Aquarium close to Seattle Great Wheel

 Moreover, if you like to see more aquatic creatures in the USA, it is worth taking a look at zoos in Miami too.
-That city is famous for having most unique sea lives from all the oceans in the world.
+That city is famous for having the most unique sea life from all the oceans in the world.
 For enthusiasts, they can both enjoy the city attractions and get once in a lifetime experience seeing mesmerizing sea creatures.